 Odin Francis Wadleigh was born on August 19, 1888 in Cannonsville, Delaware County, New York 6,10,13.
 He died on August 5, 1964 in Indianapolis, Marion Co., Indiana 19.
 He is buried in the Crown Hill Cemetery, Indianapolis, Marion Co., Indiana.

 Odin continued with steady employment at the Sanborn Electric Company.
 In 1920, he was promoted from engineer to secretary.
 Yet while his career was taking a turn for the better, tragedy struck his family.
 In 1921, his beloved wife Eva committed suicide.
-It is thought that this may have been a result of postpartum depression developed after Eva gave birth to her son Gerald seven months earlier.
-Odin was obviously heartbroken by his wife's death and apparently afterwards burned or destroyed anything that would remind him of her, including priceless photographs.
+It is thought that this may have been a result of postpartum depression developed after she gave birth to her son Gerald seven months earlier.
+Odin was heartbroken and traumatized by his wife's death and afterwards burned or destroyed anything that would remind him of her, including priceless photographs.
 After his wife's death, Louise Custer (a close friend of his wife and also a co-worker at Sanborn Electric) was helpful to him and his family and they eventually became engaged.
 They were married in 1923 and spent their honeymoon in New York.

 Odin's hard work at his job eventually paid off in 1941 when he was named President of Sanborn Electric Company.
 He continued working as president until 1960, when at the age of 72 he resigned but remained Chairman of the Board until his death.
 In about 1943, Odin and Louise purchased a spacious home at 4220 Roland Road in the Wynnedale neighborhood of Indianapolis.
 Odin and his family were noteworthy Indianapolis citizens and were involved in a number of civic organizations.
-In later years, Odin and his family were members of the Church of Christ, Scientist, but when they first moved to Indiana in 1912 and through the 1920's, were members of the Universalist Church.
+In later years, Odin and his family were members of the Church of Christ, Scientist, but when they first moved to Indiana in 1912 and through the 1920s, were members of the Universalist Church.
 Odin's later years must have been difficult as he had to deal with his wife's lengthy battle with cancer until her death in 1962.
 Odin died from heart failure in 1964 at the Methodist Hospital in Indianapolis.

-Odin was married first to Evangeline "Eva" Marsh on May 28, 1912 in New York.
+Odin was married first to Evangeline "Eva" Marsh on May 28, 1912 in Binghamton, Broome Co., New York.
 She was born on February 3, 1889 in Binghamton, Broome Co., New York.
 She died on February 21, 1921 in Indianapolis, Marion Co., Indiana.
 She is buried in the Floral Park Cemetery, Johnson City, Broome Co., New York.

 |